tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>See the DCMI User Guide dcterms:temporal entry <a href="https://github.com/dcmi/repository/blob/master/mediawiki_wiki/User_Guide/Publishing_Metadata.md#dctermstemporal"><i class="fa fa-external-link"></i></a> for an example. dc:coverage may be used for string values of temporal coverage, but use the Geography Vocabulary for geographic coverage.
+			<td>See the DCMI User Guide dcterms:temporal entry, https://github.com/dcmi/repository/blob/master/mediawiki_wiki/User_Guide/Publishing_Metadata.md#dctermstemporal, for an example. dc:coverage may be used for string values of temporal coverage, but use the Geography Vocabulary for geographic coverage.
 String examples for use with dc:coverage include "Jurassic", "Elizabethan", "Spring, 1957".
 2008-01-01/2008-06-30.
 If the resource is video or audio, it refers to the time span, if any, depicted by the resource.
 For live-media this is closely related to Original Date and Time (Example: the time depicted by a time-lapse video file of organism development), but for media with fictional content it is not.</td>
 		</tr>
 	</tbody>
 </table>